 Survey and Haul Out

-After you have successfully placed a boat under contract, the first thing you will have to arrange payment for is the survey and haul of the boat.
+After you have successfully placed a catamaran under contract, the first thing you will have to arrange payment for is the survey and haul of the boat.

 Below is a cost breakdown of costs according to several surveyors we have used in the past in several locations to give you an idea of the general cost of the surveyor in these areas:;